-Should parking demand decrease in the future, the ground floor was designed with increased floor-to-floor heights compatible with human uses.
-The structure also utilizes an express ramp instead of a park on ramp, which preserves the full footprint of the ground floor for alternative use.
+Should parking demand decrease in the future, the ground floor of the structure was designed with increased floor-to-floor heights compatible with human uses.
+The structure also utilizes an express helix ramp instead of a park on ramp, which preserves the full footprint of the ground floor for alternative use.

 - Owner: County of San Mateo